berakoc/ing-hub-case-study/README.md

 - 🔸 Modular web components using Lit
 - 🔸 Client-side routing with Vaadin Router
 - 🔸 Global state management via Zustand
+- 🔸 Form handling with TanStack Forms and validation with Zod
-- 🔸 Internationalization with i18n for multiple language support
+- 🔸 Internationalization with i18n for multiple languages
 - 🔸 Unit testing with Vitest
+- 🔸 GitHub CI/CD pipeline for linting and testing on each commit
-- 🔸 Optimized development experience powered by Vite
+- 🔸 Production-ready build using Vite
 - 🔸 Responsive and accessible design principles

 ---